-If you’re worried that you’re not paying enough into a pension, you’re probably right.
+If you’re worried that you’re not paying enough into your pension, you’re probably right.
 While any amount you can pay into a pension is worthwhile and commendable, the reality is that most of us are still not saving enough to be able to maintain our current lifestyles once we retire.
 In this article, we look at how much you should really be saving, why and how.

 What is a pension?